-Immediate response to the pupil
+Immediate response to the child

-It is vital that our actions do not harm the pupil further or prejudice further enquiries, for example:
+It is vital that our actions do not harm the child further or prejudice further enquiries, for example:

-- Listen to the pupil, if you are shocked by what is being said, try not to show it. - It is OK to observe bruises but not to ask a pupil to remove their clothing to observe them. - If a disclosure is made: - $\circ$ accept what the pupil says. - stay calm, the pace should be dictated by the pupil without them being pressed for detail by asking leading questions such as "what did s/he do next?"
-It is your role to listen - not to investigate.

-o use open questions such as "is there anything else you want to tell me?"

-- o be careful not to burden the pupil with guilt by asking questions like "why didn't you tell me before?". - $\ensuremath{\circ}$ acknowledge how hard it was for the pupil to tell you. - $\circ$ do not criticise the perpetrator, the pupil might have a relationship with them.
+- Listen to the child, if you are shocked by what is being said, try not to show it. - It is OK to observe bruises but not to ask a child to remove their clothing to observe them.
+Do NOT take photos of any injuries or marks this is the role of the Police or Social Care if it is deemed necessary. - If a disclosure is made: - $\circ$ accept what the child says. - stay calm, the pace should be dictated by the child without them being pressed for detail by asking leading questions such as "what did s/he do next?"
+It is your role to listen - not to investigate. - $\circ$ use open questions such as "is there anything else you want to tell me?" - $\circ$ be careful not to burden the child with guilt by asking questions like "why didn't you tell me before?". - $\ensuremath{\circ}$ acknowledge how hard it was for the child to tell you. - ${\odot}$ do not criticise the perpetrator, the child might have a relationship with them.

-do not promise confidentiality, reassure the pupil that they have done the right thing, explain whom you will have to tell (the designated lead) and why; and, depending on the pupil's age, what the next stage will be.
+do not promise confidentiality, reassure the child that they have done the right thing, explain whom you will have to tell (the designated lead) and why; and, depending on the child's age, what the next stage will be.
 It is important that you avoid making promises that you cannot keep such as "I'll stay with you all the time" or "it will be all right now".